ANNOUNCEMENT The Results Are In! Discover the Winners of the HostingSeekers Web Hosting Awards 2026. View Winners

 Intel

-Core Ultra 9 285K (desktop, Arrow Lake‑S) – modern desktop flagship class.
+• Core Ultra 9 285K (Desktop, Arrow Lake‑S) – Modern flagship desktop CPU, excellent for high-FPS gaming and multitasking.

 AMD